Collection: Cat Tree & Cat Scratching Post

 use a scratching post more effectively.

-Can I teach my cat to scratch a scratching post?
+How can I encourage my cat to use a scratching post?

 To train a cat to scratch on a post, one needs to plan and be patient.
 Place the post somewhere the cat is already going — for example, near furniture they like to scratch.
 Encourage interest with a dusting of catnip on the post or through a wand toy to make them take notice of it.
 Praise them or reward them every time they scratch the post.